AWikia/SkinEvelution/docs/Overview.md

 This is used as the bledning mode of the body background image.

 ### ``--desktop-background-color`` (Accepts: ``<color>``)
 This is used as the background color of the body container and the gradient overlay shown on header backgrounds.
 This is also used on  ``is-headline`` inputs and ``is-alternate`` secondary buttons.
+When set to ``auto``, it picks the Canvas Color.

 ### ``--desktop-text-background-color`` (Accepts: ``<color> | auto``)
 This is used as the foreground color of the Community Header.
 When set to ``auto``, it autopicks the computed foreground community color.